2018 – 2019

 Hillfield Strathallan College: Home for the Hillfield Trojans ice hockey and player development, the Mohawk 4 Ice Centre plays host to the annual Hillfield tournament in February along with all league home games.
 For more information please visit the school website at http://www.hsc.on.ca

 Initiation Program (Hamilton Minor Hockey Council) - A change in the way hockey school age players (4/5 yrs old) and pre-novice age players (5/6 yrs old) are introduced to hockey.
 The Hamilton Minor Hockey Council implemented the Initiation Program in 2012.
 Young players are first introduced to proper skating and skill instruction from the outset.
 All hockey school and pre-novice players and coaches across the city will now receive the same instruction.
-Hockey school players will receive two hours of skating and skill instruction each week beginning in October 2013 and running through until the end of March 2014.
+Hockey school players will receive two hours of skating and skill instruction each week beginning in October 2018 and running through until the end of March 2019.
 Pre-Novice players will be formed into age specific teams and through their coaching staff receive skating and hockey instruction.
 Teams will practice for two one hour sessions per week until mid December when they will start playing games.
-Game schedules may include playing at both Mohawk 4 Ice Centre and Scott Park Arena on a rotational basis in a type of pre-novice interlock.
-For more information on the Initiation Program please visit www.hamiltoninitiationprogram.ca by e-mailing firstname.lastname@example.org or by calling 905-318-2997.
+Game schedules may include playing at both Mohawk 4 Ice Centre For more information on the Initiation Program please visit www.hamiltoninitiationprogram.ca by e-mailing firstname.lastname@example.org or by calling 905-318-2997.

 Sherwood High School: Sherwood High School is one of the Canadian Hockey Skills Academy (CHSA) licensed programs in full operation for the 2013-2014 school year.
 The CHSA are a direct result of a recommendation that was approved at the 1999 Molson Open Ice Summit on player development in Canada.
 The 10th recommendation stated that the CHA should: “Promote cooperative efforts between school boards, local hockey associations and sponsors, to better utilize ice times and school facilities and move towards the development of sport schools.”
 After completing his Masters of Education thesis at the University of Victoria, Anthony Herrington worked hard to bring his hockey coaching skills to his job as a physical education teacher at Sherwood Secondary School.
 Based on his experience working with a similar school-based hockey program in Victoria while attending university, Herrington started teaching hockey skills to Grade 9 students in the fall of 1999.
 For more information check out the school website at http://schools.hwdsb.on.ca/sherwood/